-Number of students
+Number of Students and Prerequisites

-– Note: Priority for volunteer positions will be given to students who are members of the LGBTQ2+ community who demonstrate ongoing and meaningful allyship with the transgender community.
+– Note: Priority for volunteer positions will be given to students who are members of the LGBTQ2+ community who demonstrate ongoing and meaningful allyship with the transgender community

 Area of Law